Head of Homeric Hero at The British Museum, London

 myminifactory

-This marble bust depicts the head of a Homeric hero, a version of a lost Hellenistic original.
-The other version of this head was found, together with the body, a Sperlonga, south of Rome.
-There it belonged to a figure, portraying a wineskin-carrier, in a group showing the blinding of Plyphemos by Odysseus and his men.
-The Sperlonga grouo, dating to the 1st century AD, is a copy of an earlier Hellenistic original of around 200 BC.
-It was found at Hadrian's Villa in Trivola and is part of the Townley Collection at The British Museum where it is on permanent display.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This stunning marble bust captures the likeness of a legendary Homeric hero, a replica of a long-lost Hellenistic original.
+A second version of this head was discovered along with its body in Sperlonga, just south of Rome, where it depicted a figure carrying a wineskin as part of a group scene showing Odysseus and his men blinding Polyphemus.
+The Sperlonga group, dating back to the 1st century AD, is a copy of an earlier Hellenistic original created around 200 BC.
+It was unearthed at Hadrian's Villa in Trivola and now forms part of the Townley Collection at The British Museum, where it remains on permanent display.
+This object is part of "Scan The World", a non-profit project initiated by MyMiniFactory that aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access.
+Scan the World is an open-source community effort; if you have interesting items nearby and would like to contribute, email stw@myminifactory.com to learn how you can participate.

 Download Model from myminifactory